joelguittet/mender-stm32l4a6-zephyr-example/README.md

 #### Using an other mender instance

 The communication with the server is done using HTTPS.
-In this example the Amazon RootCA certificate is integrated and registered in the system (see `tls_credential_add` in the `src/main.c` file).
-You should adapt this if using an other mender instance than the default one.
+To get it working, the Root CA that is providing the server certificate should be integrated and registered in the application (see `tls_credential_add` in the `src/main.c` file).
+Format of the expected Root CA certificate is DER.
+In this example we are using the `https://hosted.mender.io` server.
+While checking the details of the server certificate in your browser, you will see that is is provided by Amazon Root CA 1.
+Thus the Amazon Root CA 1 certificate `AmazonRootCA1.cer` retrieved at `https://www.amazontrust.com/repository` is integrated in the application.